Code-Institute-Submissions/MoniPar-the-visensemble/README.md

 }
 ```

-* Firefox Accessibility Tools
+#### Firefox Accessibility Tools

   Firefox gave warnings on every page about contrast issues, which the Lighthouse validators on Chrome and Edge did not detect.
 These were all changed accordingly to suit, except for the 'Skip Navigation Link' which is meant to be hidden until it comes into focus.

   Firefox gave an accessibility issue with the radio buttons in the contact form.
 They were not visible enough.
 The width and height of the radio buttons was added and set for different screen sizes.

-* Lighthouse
+#### Lighthouse

   * When Lighthouse performance was first checked the report was extremely low for almost all pages.
 All images had to be resized, compressed and most changed to webP.
 Media queries were added to resize images according to screen size.
 After all this performance improved a little but still not enough.
 Eventually all images on the website were moved to [Cloudinary](https://cloudinary.com/console/c-122ef6555651b7cfec18a8cfd09711/media_library/folders/home), this made it easier to resize the images accordingly.
 This [Guide to responsive image syntax in HTML](https://css-tricks.com/a-guide-to-the-responsive-images-syntax-in-html/) was very helpful in making the logo and photos responsive and instruct on how to use srcset for better performance.

   * iFrames with YouTube videos were also reducing performance of the website, eventually they were turned to mp3s and ogg backups to help with this.
 The visuals were not needed in this case so it made sense to have them as audio files instead.
 The real website would have the choir's own recordings and these will be added in as audio/video files or links will be provided to the choir's own YouTube page.

-The Back to Top Button
+#### The Back to Top Button

   All four pages had a back to top button which was meant to appear when scrolling down.
 This worked on 3 of the 4 pages and was not always accessible with screen readers.
 AFter many trials and errors it had to be scrapped and replaced with the current back to top link which works fine for sighted, non-sighted and keyboard users.
 The back to top link brings the user back to the skip navigation link which is quite handy for people with disabilities.

-The About Us Section
+#### The About Us Section

   When the read more link was clicked, the whole page jumped down.
 This was not ideal so after a few tests an anchor tag was placed in the div container which fixed this problem.
 This however made the read more button less intuitive with screen readers.
 As the user double taps on the read more button, the next swipe jumps to the next section (Our Conductor) rather than the next paragraph in the about us section.
 This issue has not yet been fully resolved!
 I will opt to not use one in my future projects unless I find an accessible solution to it.
 For the time being, an aria-label to select and swipe back, has been added in order to facilitate the read more action.

-The Flip Card (Our Conductor)
+#### The Flip Card (Our Conductor)

   This worked out better than expected and no JavaScript was needed.
 At first the flip card was not rotating when navigating with the keyboard.
-A quick search on google made this possible by adding :focus-within rather than just :focus along with :hover on the flip card container.
+A quick search on google brought me to [anycodings](https://www.anycodings.com/1questions/1942238/css-flip-card-how-can-i-activate-the-flip-via-tab-so-it-is-keyboard-accessible) which had a solution made possible by adding :focus-within rather than just :focus along with :hover on the flip card container.

   The only bug with it that remains unfixed is that although voice over is able to read the back side information, with certain devices it does not always flip to show the back.
 This is not ideal for visually impaired people who have some sight and use screen readers.
 More research will be done to fix this.

-Contact Form
+#### Contact Form

 * The contact form works well for sighted users and with keyboard navigation as errors are visually highlighted when form is submitted incorrectly.
 However the user relying on screen reader has no feedback when errors are displayed.
 After plenty of searches online it was evident that this could not be done without JS so a script had to be borrowed from [Hidde's blog](https://hidde.blog/how-to-make-inline-error-messages-accessible/) to make form more accessible with screen readers.
 After testing with different methods, aria-live="assertive" with aria-relevant="additions removals" (to apply the same functionality in reverse) is used to tell user that required field is not filled in and a visually hidden note is placed just before the submit button to tell user that in order to submit form, they need to get a confirmation and to review their required fields.